grafana/explore-traces/docs/sources/_index.md

 ### Compare tracing data

-You can compare the tracing data you’ve filtered with additional selections.
+You can compare the tracing data you’ve filtered with other selections.
 Your original selection becomes the baseline data.
 You can make additional selections to compare with the baseline.